 This recipe for roast turkey combines garlic-infused olive oil, fresh herbs, and lemon.
 It was brined first for a fool-proof juicy turkey with TONS of flavor.

 Before I share my recipe and technique I should tell you how I learned some of the best lessons.
 I learn the best by trial and error.
 One of the first times I tried to make a Thanksgiving turkey was a few years ago and what a nightmare!
-In my defense, my kids were still babies and I was a bit sleep deprived.
+In my defense, my kids were still babies and I was a bit sleep-deprived.

 What did we do?
 The only thing that we could do.
 We chopped off the legs and wings and put it all in the oven on two separate pans. 🙁

-Thanks to my mishap I will never ever forget to prep ahead for a holiday.
+Thanks to my mishap I will never forget to prep ahead for a holiday.
 With one exception, I may have started a small fire in my oven on Easter Sunday that same year.
 But that’s a story for a different day.
-Let’s just say I’ve learned a LOT from my own bloopers.
+Let’s just say my tips for roasting a turkey come from experience.

-Brine the turkey.
+Brine the turkey